tylerjwatson/Jint.CommonJS/README.md

 * `require` another JavaScript module from a JavaScript file with `require('./module')`
 * `require` JSON with `require('./file.json')`
 * `require` modules from other modules
+* Register internal modules with the `RegisterInternalModule` method
 * A small but succinct unit test suite.

 ## Using the library